LINK TO THE NORRISTOWN CORONAVIRUS RESPONSE HUB

 The Pennsylvania Department of Health is tracking the outbreak throughout the state and can be viewed here.
 The department can be reached at 1-800-724-3258.

-A disaster declaration for the Municipality of Norristown was issued on March 16 and will be in effect until April 16.
+A disaster declaration for the Municipality of Norristown was issued on March 16 and will be in effect indefinitely.
 This is a proactive action being taken so the municipality can get access to the resources and tools it needs to keep residents safe.

 NOTICE: The discount period to pay your municipal real estate taxes will be extended to May 31.
-As of March 18, payment of bills or tickets will not be done at the finance office.
-Payment should be made with a cashier’s check, money order or personal check and dropped off at the mail slot at the front of the Municipal Hall entrance during regular business hours (8:30 a.m. to 4:30 p.m.).
+Taxes are due by Dec.
+31. As of March 18, payment of bills or tickets will not be done at the finance office.
+Full payment of the face value of your tax bill is extended to Dec.
+31. Payment should be made with a cashier’s check, money order or personal check and dropped off at the mail slot at the front of the Municipal Hall entrance during regular business hours (8:30 a.m. to 4:30 p.m.).
 Cash will not be accepted!
 Payments can be processed over the phone.
 Call 610-270-0426 if you have any questions.

 Business Privilege Taxes: The deadline to file 2019 final/2020 estimated Business Privilege Tax return and payment has been extended to July 15.
 The extension does not apply to delinquent taxes.